 Easy Merge Conflict Resolution!

 See, merge conflicts aren’t too bad, right!?
-Now you have the tools and expertise needed to resolve merge conflicts with the help of the GitKraken Git Client.
+Now you have the tools and expertise needed to resolve merge conflicts with the help of the GitKraken Git Client, ranked the number one graphical user interface in the 2020 DevOps Tools Report.

 Stay on the cutting edge of software development by getting innovative tips, trends and stories delivered to your inbox every month!